The Best Mattress For Back Pain Isn’t What You’d Expect

 Best Pillow For Neck Pain

-Sleeping with the wrong pillow can contribute to chronic neck pain (which is often exacerbated by your desk layout).
+Sleeping with the wrong pillow can contribute to chronic neck pain (which is often exacerbated by all those hours on your phone).
 If you frequently find yourself waking up with a crick in your neck, it’s likely your pillow that’s to blame.

 To find out if your pillow is offering enough support, fold it in half.
 If it doesn’t unfold by itself, it’s probably time for a new one.